 - Pork Raised Crate Free – Humanely raised, never given antibiotics or added hormones ever.
 The uncured bacon, hotdogs, ground sausage, ham, and brats are gluten-free and have no nitrates, nitrites, or added sugar.
 That is hard to find!!

 - Free-Range Organic Chicken – Free-range, USDA certified organic (with certified organic feed), humanely raised, never given antibiotics or added hormones ever.

 - Wild-Caught Seafood – Wild-caught, sustainably harvested, no artificial coloring, no additives, never given antibiotics or added hormones ever.

 Here’s the thing I tell people who ask me if ButcherBox is worth it.
-If you live in a semi-urban area, you can probably find the same quality of meat in various places throughout town at a cheaper price tag.
-Some people like to deal hunt like that, and I used to when I stayed home with my young kids (the farmer’s market, a local meat market, and a few different store stops throughout the month provided much needed outings!).
+If you live in a semi-urban area, you can probably find the same quality of meat in various places throughout town.
+If you’re a deal hunter, you might even find it cheaper sometimes.
+I used to do that when I stayed home with my young kids (the farmer’s market, a local meat market, and a few different store stops throughout the month provided much needed outings!).
 But, I just don’t have time for that anymore.

 So, in my opinion, the real value with ButcherBox is the convenience.
 I select meat I feel good about in just a few minutes online, and it shows up at my door when I want it.
 It really couldn’t be easier.

 Each time, before my next box ships, I get an email notifying me and asking if I want to make any changes.
 I really appreciate this feature, so I’m never caught off guard.
 Then, you can click on your account and do these things: